 A: Because CS4NorCal is funded by a federal grant, SSDA will cover costs associated with participation.
 All professional learning activities -- including summer boot camps, academic year workshops, quarterly communities of practice and ongoing technical assistance -- will be free of charge.
 Access to all of the nationally validated, standards-aligned curriculum will be provided at no cost or low cost.
 SSDA will provide stipends to teachers who participate in the project.

-Q: What will the amount of the stipend be for participating teachers?
+Q: What will the amount of the stipend be for participating educators and counselors?

 $100/community of practice meeting; up to 10/year (stipend)

-$100/year to provide data for the study outside of PL time (gift card)
+Gift cards in varying amounts to provide data for the study

 Occasional $100 gift cards for participating in special activities